IRC calls partner abuse a public health crisis that must be placed on humanitarian agendas

 Domestic violence also takes many forms, with physical assault the most common type of abuse reported to the IRC.
 The report cites accounts of beatings, marital rape, stabbings and burnings, including one woman who was locked in her home by her spouse as he set their house on fire.
 The report describes other less visible, but still insidious forms of abuse like the denial of food, medical care and money for basic necessities, as well as forced isolation, restricted access to friends and relatives, humiliation and threats of violence.

-“Men in West Africa largely control household resources, including income earned by their wives,” says Heidi Lehmann, who directs the IRC’s global women’s protection and empowerment programs.
+“Men in West Africa largely control household resources, including income earned by their wives,” says Heidi Lehmann, who directs the IRC’s global women’s protection and empowerment programmes.
 “In abusive homes, requests for food and money are frequently met with violence.”

 Afraid, Trapped, Isolated